bjoernbethge/astro-lab/README.md

 - Extending survey support
 - Improving performance with GPU acceleration

+## 🙏 Acknowledgments

+Special thanks to the **Astro Graph Agent Team** for their invaluable contributions to the advanced visualization modules and cosmic web analysis features.
+Their expertise in astronomical data visualization and graph neural networks has been instrumental in making AstroLab a comprehensive Astro GNN laboratory.

 ## 📄 License

 MIT License - see [LICENSE](LICENSE) for details.